jian916/Nemo/Docs/api/functions.md

 Enable (turn on) patch with given function name and check is it really enabled.

 If patch failed to enable throw exception.

+## enableOneOfPatchAndCheck

+``enableOneOfPatchAndCheck(functionName, ...)``

+Enable (turn on) one of patches with given function name and check is it really enabled.

+If all patches failed to enable throw exception.

 ## registerGroup